mbeddr/mps-platform-docs/src/doc/docs/reference/exceptions.md

 ## Module validation

-!!! failure "Can't find/couldn't load X (language, devkit...)."
+!!! failure "Can't find / couldn't load X (language, devkit...)."

     X couldn't be loaded.
 The plugin containing X was not installed / the dependency was not fetched and added as a library.
     Install the plugin/open the project containing the language/fetch the dependency.